Code-Institute-Submissions/wire_website/README.md

 ###### Us Mobile
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Us Mobile](https://raw.githubusercontent.com/nihilsmaw/wire_website/master/md_images/US%20mobile.png)
 <br>

 ### Moodboard
 Once I decided on the direction I decided the colours and typography that would be appropriate for the users of the site.
 I used inVision to gain an insight from the moodboard tools for colour.
 I based the typography on a san serif, clean legible font that reflected the album cover.
 The name of the font is ‘Worksans’.

 ![Moodboard](https://raw.githubusercontent.com/nihilsmaw/wire_website/master/md_images/band_invsion_mood.png)

+# 4. Feedback
+### User Tests
+### Iterations

 # 5. Acknowledgements

-I received inspiration for this project from the wire website pinkflag.com and from listening to wire
+- I received inspiration for this project from the wire website pinkflag.com and from listening to wire.
+- I used compeditors, Devo, Trobbing Gristle and Talking Heads websites as inspiation and research.
+- I used the Interaction design Foundation as a source for information on the UX process.

-The photos used in this site were obtained from pinkflag.com the sounds were from the bands soundcloud page
+- The photos used in this site were obtained from pinkflag.com the sounds were from the bands soundcloud page.